TonicAI/textual/README.md

 }
 ```

-The ```redacted_text``` property provides the new text, with identified entities replaced with tokenized values.
-Each identified entity will be listed in the ```de_identify_results``` array.
+The ```redacted_text``` property provides the new text.
+In the new text, identified entities are replaced with tokenized values.
+Each identified entity is listed in the ```de_identify_results``` array.

-In addition to tokenizing entities, they can also be synthesized.
-To synthesize specific entities use the optional ```generator_config``` argument.
+You can also choose to synthesize entities instead of tokenizing them.
+To synthesize specific entities, use the optional ```generator_config``` argument.

 ```python
 raw_redaction = textual_ner.redact("My name is John and I live in Atlanta.", generator_config={'LOCATION_CITY':'Synthesis', 'NAME_GIVEN':'Synthesis'})
 ```

-This will generate a new ```redacted_text``` value in the response with synthetic entites.
-For example, it could look like
+In the response, this generates a new ```redacted_text``` value that contains the synthetic entities.
+For example:

 | My name is Alfonzo and I live in Wilkinsburg.

 ### Files

 Textual can also identify, tokenize, and synthesize text within files such as PDF and DOCX.
-The result is a new file with specified entities either tokenized or synthesized.
+The result is a new file where the specified entities are either tokenized or synthesized.

-To generate a redacted file,
+To generate a redacted file:

 ```python
 with open('file.pdf','rb') as f: